mesonbuild/meson/docs/markdown/Commands.md

 *(since 0.45.0)*

-Generates a basic meson setup from the template.
+Creates a basic set of build files based on a template.

 Example: `meson init -C sourcedir`